ajbanjara/Wireshark/Development/SubmittingPatches.md

 - Run `git rebase --continue` to continue.
 You may hit more merge errors and need to repeat the above steps to resolve them.

-- Once they're all resolved, commit the changes using `git commit --amend`, save the commit message again without changing the Change-ID line in it, and `git push downstream +HEAD` to push it to your repository.
+- Once they're all resolved, commit the changes using `git commit --amend`, save the commit message again, and `git push downstream +HEAD` to push it to your repository.

     - Note the `--amend` option is being used, because you don't want to generate a new commit and new review; you just want to upload a new patch set for the previous review.